input-output-hk/technical-docs/cardano-components/cardano-wallet/doc/Wallet-command-line-interface-jormungandr.md

 ##### --genesis-block-hash

-This is a hash of the the genesis block file which can obtained using Jörmungandr's tool command-line `jcli` as follows:
+This is a hash of the genesis block file which can obtained using Jörmungandr's tool command-line `jcli` as follows:

 ```
 $ jcli genesis hash --input block0.bin